timamero/react-nodejs-video-chat/README.md

 ## ⚒️ Extending the project
 List of things I would like to do if I had more time:
+- Get video streaming with WebRTC connection to work with mobile browsers and across different browsers
 - Add user authenitication with password
 - Add tab component in home page so you can  switch between viewing active users, inactive users, and logged out users
 - Enforce unique username